Careers Education

 Contact with Employers

 We try to provide regular opportunities for students to hear from employers.
-This is done by encouraging them to go to careers events like Life Skills.
-Every year different speakers come into the school and talk to students about the world or work, e.g. National Enterprise Challenge, Apprenticeships Talk, Speak Out Challenge, Inspiring Engineers Scheme and Young Enterprise Scheme.
+Employers are welcomed to the school, as per our Provider Access Legislation, and interact with students in assemblies, other timetabled periods and SCS sessions.
+Students are informed of these sessions in advance and encouraged to consider how they can best access and utilise the sessions, as well as given time afterwards to reflect on the sessions.
+Students are encouraged to attend external careers events, with opportunities regularly posted on Satchel One.
+Beyond direct employers, every year different speakers come into the school and talk to students about the world or work, e.g. National Enterprise Challenge, Apprenticeships Talk, Speak Out Challenge, Inspiring Engineers Scheme and Young Enterprise Scheme.

 Information and Parents' Evenings